alm-safwat/Online-Platform-Performance-Tracker/README.md

 - Microsoft Excel: Additionally, Microsoft Excel might have been used for data preprocessing and initial analysis.

 ## Outcomes:
-- I successfully developed a dynamic dashboard in Power BI, showcasing selected KPIs and visualizations.
+- As a BI Developer, I successfully developed a dynamic dashboard in Power BI, showcasing selected KPIs and visualizations.
-- The insights derived from the analysis offer actionable recommendations for driving business growth and optimizing strategies.
+- Leveraging the insights derived from the analysis, I provided data-driven recommendations to the business owner and their marketing team.
+- These recommendations had a significant impact on the performance of their online platform business, driving growth and optimizing strategies.

 ## Recommendations and Insights:
 1. **Optimize Page Load Time:** Addressing factors contributing to slow loading times can enhance user experience and reduce bounce rates.